20 Best & Fun Things To Do In Bakersfield California

 Let’s get started.

-10 Things To Do In Bakersfield, California
+What are the Best Fun Things To Do In Bakersfield California

+#1.
 Bakersfield Museum of Art

 Since its inception in 1956, the Bakersfield Museum of art has continuously provided locals and visitors with art exhibitions, in line with the dream of its founder.
 It was founded in memory of Marion Osborn Cunningham by the Osborn William family.

-If you’re a sucker for masterpieces, you should add a visit to the Bakersfield museum of art as one of the things to do in Bakersfield CA.
+If you’re a sucker for masterpieces, you should add a visit to the Bakersfield museum of art as one of the things to do in Bakersfield, CA.

-Location: 1930 R Street, Bakersfield, CA 93301, United States
+Address: 1930 R Street, Bakersfield, CA 93301, United States

+#2.
 Buck Owens’ Crystal Palace

-Location: 2800 Buck Owens Blvd, Bakersfield, California
+Address: 2800 Buck Owens Blvd, Bakersfield, California

 If it’s a family trip, be sure to find various arcade games for your kids: Big Bass Wheel, Deal or No Deal, Haunted Hotel, Spin ‘n Win, and lots more.
-In addition, the park organizes several exhibitions like ‘First Friday Fellowship Night’ ‘The Ultimate Group Package’ and All Night Play, etc.

-Looking to find an ideal spot for your birthday party or your ward’s, Bakersfield, Camelot Park is your best shot at a memorable experience, as the place is famous for birthday parties, where your kid gets to go on rides, play arcade games, grab sumptuous meals, and lots of other interesting activities.
+Looking to find an ideal spot for your birthday party or your ward’s, Bakersfield, Camelot Park is your best shot at a memorable experience, as the place is famous for birthday parties, where your kid gets to go on rides, play arcade games, grab sumptuous meals, and lots of other exciting activities.

-Location: 1251 Oak Street, Bakersfield, California
+Address: 1251 Oak Street, Bakersfield, California

 Named after ballpark Sam Lynn, a businessman whose philanthropy and support for the local youth baseball clubs helped raise talents in Bakersfield.